dfuse-io/docs/content/guides/eosio/getting-started/javascript-quickstart.md

 ## 3. Create the client

-With the initial setup completed, you can start coding.
+With the initial setup complete, you can start coding.
 The first thing we will do is initialize the dfuse client using the API key you created in the first step and the network you want to connect to.